oliveirabruno01/babyagi-asi/README.md

 # Objective
 This Python script is an example of a LLM-powered autonomous agent.
-The system uses OpenAI API to create and execute tasks.
+The system uses various LLM APIs and models to accomplish tasks.
 The core idea of the project is to provide the assistant with the tools it needs to do any task - if it's smart enough.
 It can arbitrarily execute code and control its own flow and memory, for a sufficiently intelligent agent, either by pre-training, fine-tuning or prompt-optimization, this should be enough (if it is possible at all).